|

 Revo also made this smaller version of the remote-geared over-shoe Lucidor; this one is for 35w SOX lamps and is seen in Wednesbury, West Midlands.

-Yet another version of the Lucidor was the top-entry remote-geared lantern for 35w SOX lamps; this example is seen in Sandwell in June 2006 This gear-in-head version of the Lucidor for 90w sodium lamps is seen on the A496 Barmouth to Harlech Road in North Wales in September 2005.
+This gear-in-head version of the Lucidor for 90w sodium lamps is seen on the A496 Barmouth to Harlech Road in North Wales in September 2005.
 Altered to incorporate the control gear within the lantern itself, the sleek lines of the remote-geared version are lost in this rather ungainly and bulky design.
 Revo/Relite also made a smaller, but similar looking 35w version of this gear-in-head lantern (see below).
 Update: These geared Lucidors on the A496 had been replaced with modern SON lanterns during late 2006.

 Mother nature seems to be getting the better of this disused 35w gear-in-head Revo Lucidor pictured on the side of a factory in Wolverhampton in the Spring of 2006.

 Another version of the Lucidor, this time with small spigot receptor for mounting on to steel brackets.
 As with most Lucidors that are still extant, this Wolverhampton example has a bowl that is in poor condition.
-Revo C????
-Horizon (later style) MB/MBF lantern

 The remote-geared Revo Horizon lantern for 250w mercury lamps is of a very pleasing design, and could be considered to be a bigger version of the Revo Diadem lantern.
 This example pictured in Wolverhampton is a later model; the earlier version had a differently shaped canopy, which was more suited to mounting on concrete brackets.
 This Horizon had been dayburning for many months when the picture was taken in September 2005; the greenish glow from the tired lamp indicates that the lamp is nearing the end of its life.
-Seen in Worcestershire, this Revo Horizon employees a prismatic glass bowl with bold straight-ribbed patterning that is different from the example above.

-This image from a later Revo catalogue illustrates how the lantern's profile was altered.
-REVO C????
-Solumbra post-top Lantern
+This image from a later Revo catalogue illustrates how the lantern's profile was altered for mounting on to tubular steel brackets.

 This is an early 60's example of a REVO Solumbra lantern that stood off the Wergs Road in Wolverhampton in 2004.
 This big 'hatted' version is still in its original light blue painted finish used on these earlier Solumbras.
 At the time of the picture the lantern was running a 35w SOX sodium lantern, but was originally designed for use with 60w SO sodium lamps (now 35w SOX).
 This lantern is now held in the collection.